( zsh zsh-lovers suite3270 icu yodl Cygwin Mirror Cygwin Time Machine (Cygwin-Legacy!!) (Cygwin-1.7!!) Cygutils )

 OLD UPDATE: As of 4/21/2005, the Time Machine has be reformatted!
 What does this mean?
 Previously the circa of Cygwin was created based on the date & time I archived setup.ini.
 Since all archive revisions of setup.ini were linear and progressive in time and somewhat close to the actual release of that revision of setup.ini, this mostly worked.
 However, since I've been receiving older versions of setup.ini (Thank You to all who have contributed!)
 I no longer have a correlation between the timestamp within setup.ini and the date & time I archived it.
 So, something had to be done.
 I've changed the creation process so that now all circa are based on the actual setup-timestamp within each revision if setup.ini.
 What does that mean?
 Well, for starters, it gives it a direct correlation between the timestamp and the circa directory hierarchy.
 That's a good thing.
 However, since this nolonger has relation to the previously generated circas, the master index and all circa indexes are now different.
 That's a not-so-good thing.
 What's that mean?
 Well, if you previously found a timestamp in the master index and used the provided web link to get that circa of cygwin, well, the web link has now changed.
 However, in the interests of providing a consistent service, I've left, intact, the previous circa directory hierarchy for those who have already used the Time Machine.

-Find it in the list, then select the ftp URL, copy it using your browsers' clipboard, then run setup and when prompted for the package source location, paste in the string.
-Or, say you have a partial package installation already and find you need other packages from that era.
-Check the setup.ini that should be stored with the packages in your download area.
+If you have a partial package installation already and find you need other packages from that time period.
+Check the setup.ini that should be stored with the packages in your local download area.
 Near the top should be a 'setup-timestamp' entry.
-Take that number and find it in the list and you'll be able to grab the rest of the packages from that same era.
-Oh, if you click on the Circa link, you'll get a list of all packages and their revisions of that era.
+Find that number in the Time Machine table.
+Use the FTP hyperlink and you'll be able to grab the rest of the packages from that same snapshot.

-Now, say you don't find your timestamp in the list.
+If you don't find your timestamp in the list.
 Don't Panic!
 It's very possible that I do have the packages that make it up.
-Since each setup.ini is a window in time (somewhat like a TCP sliding window :-), it's very possible that the Time Machine has collected all the packages before, during and after that time frame, just not that specific setup.ini.
+Since each setup.ini is a snapshot in time, it's very possible that the Time Machine has collected all the packages before, during, and after that time frame, just not that specific setup.ini time stamp.
 Thus, all you need to do is send me the setup.ini.
-I'll check that I do have all packages from that circa, and then I'll add it to the Time Machine, thus making it available to everyone (oh, and you too :).
+I'll check that I do have all packages from that point in time and I'll add it to the Time Machine, thus making it available to everyone.
 And, if I happen to be missing certain files, I'll probably ask if you happen to have a copy.
 Check out the current list of Holes in Time.

 Cygwin has moved to a new major release (1.7).
 With that, the older version (1.5) of Cygwin is now officially "put to pasture".
 However, the good folks at Cygwin do understand that many users may need to maintain the older versions in a production environment.
 To that end, they have setup a "legacy" repository of the older release (dubbed "Cygwin Legacy").
 The Time Machine will, as it did for the test releases of 1.7, maintain circa snapshorts of this repository and offer it to those who might need it.
 After all, there's no guarantee the Cygwin folks will keep the old legacy repository around forever.